 - Explorer Program - This is another broad one that helps to set the tone for your brand and beta product experience

 - Technical Preview - Rather than saying “beta” which sets the expectation that it’s ready to use (but likely has a few kinks), a “Technical Preview” tells customers that the feature is a work-in-progress and things may change, but they can try it out and provide feedback

-At Tiny, we’ve gone with “Insights Program”, although we may consider changing this to Beta Program once we can provide closed-beta access to code for early testing.
+At Tiny, the name used is "Insights Program".
+This may change to Beta Program once closed-beta access to code is available for early testing.

 15. If your beta fails, it’s okay to retire the feature

 Finally, it’s important to define what you’ll do if a beta doesn’t go to plan and you ship a dud.
 Let’s say, you launch an open beta and despite the best intentions, planning, and testing, you realize that it’s not workable.
 Perhaps it’s not financially or strategically viable to maintain the product or feature.
 In that case, it’s okay to give your customers notice and sunset the feature so you can move on and focus on other features.

 Create better products sooner with betas

 Ready to launch your own beta program or feature?
 While there are a number of best practices to keep in mind and you do need to lay some groundwork to maximize the chances of a successful beta, the benefits are well worth it.